-Paksiw na Bangus is a fish dish cooked with onion, garlic, Ginger and stewed in a vinegar mixture, that consist bitter gourd, eggplant, fish sauce and green chili, to get that tangy, salty and sour deliciously addicting main dish that’s perfect with a side of steaming white rice.
+Paksiw na Bangus is made by simmering fresh milk fish with onion, garlic, ginger, bitter gourd, eggplant, fish sauce and green chili.
+Paksiw na Bangus recipe is a tangy, salty and sour deliciously addicting main dish that’s perfect with a side of steaming white rice.
 Health conscious but craving for something salty and sour?
 Satisfy your craving with this effortless but intensely flavored fish dish.
-This dish only requires a minimum amount of basic ingredients and just a few minutes to prepare.
+This dish only requires a minimum amount of basic ingredients and just a few minutes to prepare..

 What is Paksiw?